-Looking for a dessert that’s different from the same old, same old you make every holiday season?
-This Italian Cherry & Almond Tart with its buttery, flaky pastry, dark, squidgy cherries & light frangipane filling is a cert to wow the masses.
+This Italian Cherry & Almond Tart with its buttery, flaky pastry, dark, squidgy cherries & light frangipane filling is a cert to wow the masses & a good way to use up lots of cherries.
+This is a sensational dessert that has swiftly become one of Fresh Hunger’s more popular pins on Pinterest.
+And with good reason.
 Serve with whipped cream or ice cream (or both) & you won’t go wrong.

 I found this recipe is the July 2018 issue of Delicious UK magazine & have made a couple of tweaks.
 All the measurements were in grams so I’ve converted them as close as possible to cups & tested it with my conversions.
 Not everyone has a scale in their kitchen & while cups are not the most accurate way to measure ingredients for baking, they’re certainly the most convenient.

 Depends where in the world you are whether you fresh or canned cherries.
 I’ve baked it with both & both are equally as good.
 Of course if you use canned cherries you don’t have to remove the pits as you would with fresh.
-Fresh are wonderful because they’re fresh.
-Pictured is the tart using canned, dark cherries.
-Use what is available & makes sense for you.
+Fresh are in season now.
+Either work, the recipe has been tested using both.

 - 1 1/4 to 1 1/2 cups all purpose (plain) flour